lingxiaoyuan/ood_mechanics/README.md

-# Out of Distribution for Problems in Mechanics
+# Out of Distribution Generalization for Problems in Mechanics

 This repository contains the code for the following paper: